This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Limited data exist to bolster cases brought into the system.

-- Elder abuse victims are frequently reliant on the perpetrators of abuse.
+- Elder abuse victims are frequently reliant on those who perpetrate the abuse.
 In many cases, successful prosecution means that the victim would need to be placed in a nursing home, which many victims wish to avoid.

 - Determining successful victim-centered outcomes for elder abuse cases is more complicated than doing so for most other types of crime.